JAForbes/z4/best-practices.md

 Z is modelled a lot more like a database with tables and table joins than other UI state management systems.
 It is a relational state management library.
 Because you can easily create joins there is less of a need to nest data for convenience.
 We can just create a query that simulates a nest by joining on the particular id(s).

 A shallow state tree makes queries easy to write and consume.
-Shallow state also makes it far easier for Z4 to optimize caching and execution of queries.
+Shallow state also makes it far easier for Zed to optimize caching and execution of queries.

 In browser apps we are used to nesting JS objects to provide easy to related data.
 But queries solve this problem in a different way and with greater flexibility as the same data can easily by referenced by completely separate queries.